haochehsu/revealJS-Tutorial/README.md

 # Reveal.js Tutorial

-This is a tutorial of utilizing the [reveal.js framework](https://revealjs.com/) with [markdown](https://www.markdownguide.org/) by using the [reveal-md](https://github.com/webpro/reveal-md) tool.
-Comparing to [Beamer](https://www.overleaf.com/learn/latex/Beamer) which creates PDF slides with `TeX`, `reveal.js` creates brower-based slides (convertable to PDF) with Javascript + HTML + CSS.
+This is a tutorial on utilizing the [reveal.js framework](https://revealjs.com/) with [markdown](https://www.markdownguide.org/) by using the [reveal-md](https://github.com/webpro/reveal-md) tool.
+Comparing to [Beamer](https://www.overleaf.com/learn/latex/Beamer) which creates PDF slides with `TeX`, `reveal.js` creates browser-based slides (convertible to PDF) with Javascript + HTML + CSS.
 A comparison between the two tools is [here](https://www.maths.dur.ac.uk/users/s.m.fearn/blog/2020/revealjs/).

-- Workflow: Edit the slides in markdwon → convert to HTML slides.
+The workflow can be summarized as the following: Edit the slides in markdown → convert to HTML slides.

 🚀 An example is demonstrated [here](https://www.haochehsu.com/slides/revealJS/index.html).
-It's markdown file is [here](https://github.com/howardhsumail/revealJS-Tutorial/blob/main/Example/example.md?plain=1).
+Its markdown file is [here](https://github.com/howardhsumail/revealJS-Tutorial/blob/main/Example/example.md?plain=1).

 ### Installation